DIKU-EDU/kudos/docs/introduction.rst

 ============
 .. _introduction:

-KUDOS is a skeleton operating system for exploring operating systems concepts.
-It is intended for:

-1. teaching operating system concepts, and
-2. to serve as a baseline for open-ended student projects.

 The KUDOS operating system is heavily based upon the BUENOS operating system, and this documentation is heavily based upon the accompanying "BUENOS Roadmap".